-We are allowed to incorporate by reference information contained in documents that we file with the SEC.
+The SEC allows us to incorporate by reference the information contained in documents that we file with it.
 This means that we can disclose important information to you by referring you to those documents and that the information in this prospectus supplement and the accompanying prospectus is not complete.
 You should read the information incorporated by reference for more detail.
 We incorporate by reference in two ways.
 First, we list below certain documents that we have already filed with the SEC.
 The information in these documents is considered part of this prospectus supplement.
-Second, the information in documents that we file in the future will update and supersede the current information in, and be incorporated by reference in, this prospectus supplement.
+Second, the information in documents that we file with the SEC after the date of this prospectus supplement will automatically update and, as applicable, supersede the information contained, or incorporated by reference, in this prospectus supplement.
+Any information so updated or superseded will not be deemed to constitute part of this prospectus supplement and the accompanying prospectus, except as so updated or superseded.